XavaDigital/ServerlessSaas/README.md

 Next.js comes with built-in support for environment variables, which allows you to [use `.env.local` to load environment variables](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and [expose environment variables to the browser](https://nextjs.org/docs/basic-features/environment-variables#exposing-environment-variables-to-the-browser).

 Go to your `.env.local` file (or create it if it's not there yet).
-Then, past in the example below and change the dummy data with your own Firebase credentials.
+Then, past in the example below and change the dummy data with your Firebase credentials.

 ```jsx
 NEXT_PUBLIC_FIREBASE_API_KEY = 'yourapikey';